As a blogger, it can be hard to try to make yourself productive.

 Throw in the fact that the online world never takes a break and two things can happen.
 Either you get so overwhelmed with everything that you don’t do anything, or you work around the clock and never take a break.

 Neither of these is a good thing.
-So in this post, I’m going to explain some tips and tricks on how to become more focused and productive as a blogger.
+So I’m going to explain some tips and tricks on how to become more focused and productive as a blogger.

 The Difference Between Being Productive And Working

 Firrst, you need to understand the difference between being productive and working, because there is a difference.

 Most of the time, we let ourselves be fooled into thinking that we’re doing something meaningful.
 But oftentimes, what we’re doing is just simply working.
 One reason is that we often think of productivity as a goal, whereas, according to Jess Whittlestone, it’s the exact opposite:

 The reason we really care about productivity—or the reason we should care—is that it allows us to do the things we care about as well and effectively as possible.
 Productivity isn’t a goal, but rather a tool for better achieving our goals.